JiaNannnn/FHD/README.md

    pip install -r univers_app/requirements.txt
    ```

-   **Important**: This application requires the `enos-poseidon` package, not `poseidon`.
-Make sure you're using the correct package name and version in your requirements.txt file.
+   **Note**: This application uses an embedded version of the poseidon library (included in the `vendor` directory), so you don't need to install `enos-poseidon` separately.

 3. Configure your API credentials:
    - Edit `univers_app/config.py` with your API credentials